Drmohamedalmaraghy/Seraj-Media-/README.md

 # 🔥 Strapi v5 & Next.js v15 Monorepo Starter

 This is a ready-to-go starter template for Strapi projects.
 It combines the power of Strapi, Next.js, Shadcn/ui libraries with Turborepo setup and kickstarts your project development.
-We call it a **Page builder** for enterprise applications.
+We call it a **Page builder** for enterprise applications

 ## 🥞 Tech stack